 Step 7: Prepare your proving basket

 While your loaf is resting, you can prepare a proving basket.
-A proper banneton is useful but not essential.
+A proper banneton is useful but not essential (you can buy one from Amazon via the link above).
 If you don’t have a banneton, you can line a basket, bowl or colander with a clean tea towel, preferably made of linen or cotton.
 Dust your proving basket generously with a 50:50 mix of plain flour and rice flour.
 If you don’t have rice flour, rye is less sticky than wheat flour.

 Step 8: Final shaping of loaf